Jibbedi/webcomponents-in-react/README.md

 ## Passing Data

 You can pass in any data to the React Component.

-It will make sure to pass in primitive data as attributes as well as rich data as properties.
+Any primitive data will be passed as attributes, while rich data (like objects, arrays and functions) will be passed as a property to your web component.

+It's also possible to map data property names.
+Please check [advanced usages](#advanced-usages) to learn how to adjust the name mapping to your needs.

 ## Advanced Usages